 - The Tisch CSL program also includes online case modules to prepare you for your work in the community, participation in CSL Small Groups for discussion with your peers, and a final reflection synthesizing your CSL experience.

-- You can receive guidance and support from the CSL Coordinator, CSL Peer Facilitators, the CSL Course Directors, and CSL Faculty Reviewers throughout your CSL experience.
+- You can receive guidance and support from the CSL Coordinator, CSL Peer Facilitators, the CSL Course Directors, and faculty advisors throughout your CSL experience.